Shreyder93/HaritaEtAl2022_tms-efield-fc/Scripts/README.md

-# Do you even code bro?

-Welcome to the Scripts folder!
+# Welcome to the Scripts folder!

 Here you can find all the code used to analyze the data and arrive at the results reported in the manuscript.